vorsocom/mugen/docs/extensions.md

 ## Platform Targeting

 All extensions must declare their target platform(s) using the `platforms` property, which must return a list of strings.
 Platform targeting ensures that an extension is only applied when interacting with specified platforms.
-For example, if you have features that are specific to WhatsApp or Telnet, setting up platform targeting allows your extension to activate only when the corresponding platform is in use.
+For example, if you have features that are specific to WhatsApp and Telnet, setting up platform targeting allows your extension to activate only when the corresponding platform is in use.

 For platform-agnostic extensions, the `platforms` property should return an empty list.